- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Gershom Ndhlovu On 23 February 2013 @ 9:51 pm | 7 Comments

-In Activism, Freedom of Expression, Human Rights, Surveillance, Zambia
+In Activism, Free Expression, Human Rights, Surveillance, Zambia

 The Zambian government has reportedly engaged Chinese experts to install a secret internet monitoring facility in the country.
 In tandem with this move, President Michael Sata has given authorization to the Special Division of the Office of the President (also known as the Zambian Security Intelligence Service) to monitor the telephone and online communications of anyone living in Zambia if ordered to do so by the Attorney General.

 Authorities plan to start monitoring social media sites such as Facebook and Twitter, blogs, email services, and “unfriendly” websites.
 The government has allegedly spent close to K10 billion (about US$1.8m) on the partnership with Chinese technologists.

 Independent news site the Zambian Watchdog reports that ZICTA (Zambia Information and Communication Technology Authority) officials asked telephone and internet service providers to allow information technology specialists from both the Office of the President and China to visit their facilities and study their network architecture, in order to identify places in the network where authorities could develop interception capabilities, or a “backdoor” for monitoring.
 ComputerWorld reports that both Zambian and Chinese authorities have declined to comment on reports about their cooperation.